rhos-devadvo-br/openshift-tutorials-book/labs/lab-5.md

 And now we only need to create a GitHub webhook for this URL.
 If you don't remember the steps, you can check them again in [lab 3](./lab-3.md).

 After creating the webhook, a new `PipelineRun` is instantly created.
 You can check that in the `Pipelines`>`Pipeline Runs` section of OpenShift web console, or execute `tkn pipelinerun list` to see it.
 Then you can check the logs with `tkn pipelinerun logs <your-pipeline-name>`.
+You can now try pushing a new update to your repository to see another new `PipelineRun`.

 ### 5. Wrapping up